MartinUbaque/MartinUbaque/README.md

 - 🌱 I’m currently learning **Jenkins**

-- 👯 I’m also co-founder and lead developer in **Fellow and LingoQuesto**
+- 👯 I’m also co-founder and lead developer in **Memorio and LingoQuesto**

 - 💬 Ask me about **Nest.js, ChatGPT integrations and Chatbots!**